-No working-class leader can be of very much use if he tries to decide questions of policy in terms of "general principle" alone, without taking into account the actual circumstances in relation to which policy has to be operated, without understanding that the same policy can be right in one case and wrong in another, depending on the concrete circumstances of each case.
+No working-class leader can be of very much value if he tries to decide questions of policy in terms of "general principle" alone, without taking into account the actual circumstances in relation to which policy has to be operated, without understanding that the same policy can be right in one case and wrong in another, depending on the concrete circumstances of each case.

-Thus in Left-Wing Communism Lenin wrote:
+Thus Lenin wrote:

 "Of course, in politics, in which sometimes extremely complicated-national and international-relationships between classes and parties have to be dealt with... it would be absurd to concoct a recipe, or general rule... that would serve in all cases.
-One must have the brains to analyse the situation in each separate case."
+One must have the brains to analyze the situation in each separate case."

-This readiness on the part of Marxists to adapt policy to circumstances and to change policy with circumstances is sometimes called Communist "opportunism".
+This readiness on the part of Marxists to adapt policy to circumstances and to change policy with circumstances is sometimes called Communist "opportunism."
 But it is nothing of the kind-or rather, it is the very opposite.
 It is the application in practice of the science of the strategy and tactics of working-class struggle.
 Indeed, what is meant by opportunism in relation to working-class policy?
-It means subordinating the long-term interests of the working class as a whole to the temporary interests of a section, sacrificing the interests of the class to defence of the temporary privileges of some particular group.
-Communists are guided by the principle stated in The Communist Manifesto, that "they always and everywhere represent the interests of the movement as a whole".
-And this requires that, in the interests of the movement as a whole, one must analyse the situation in each separate case, deciding what policy to pursue in each case in the light of the concrete circumstances.
+It means subordinating the long-term interests of the working class as a whole to the temporary interests of a section, sacrificing the interests of the class to defense of the temporary privileges of some particular group.
+Communists are guided by Marx's principle that "they always and everywhere represent the interests of the movement as a whole."
+And this requires that, in the interests of the movement as a whole, one must analyze the situation in each separate case, deciding what policy to pursue in each case in the light of the concrete circumstances

-On general questions, too, the greatest confusion can arise from forgetting the dialectical principle that things must not be considered in isolation but in their inseparable interconnection.
+On general questions, too, the greatest confusion can arise from forgetting the dialectical principle that things must not be considered in isolation but in their inseparable inter-connection.

-For example, the British Labour leaders once said, and many members of the Labour Party continue to say, that nationalisation is an instalment of socialism.
-They consider nationalisation by itself, in isolation, out of connection with the state and with the social structure in relation to which nationalisation measures are introduced.
-They overlook the fact that if the public power, the state, remains in the hands of the exploiters, and if their representatives sit on and control the boards of the nationalised industries, which continue to be run on the basis of exploiting the labour of one class for the profit of another class, then nationalisation is not socialism.
-Socialist nationalisation can come into being only when the public power, the state, is in the hands of the workers.
+For example, the British Labor leaders once said, and many members of the Labor Party continue to say, that nationalization is an installment of socialism.
+They consider nationalization by itself, in isolation, out of connection with the state and with the social structure in relation to which nationalization measures are introduced.
+They overlook the fact that if the public power, the state, remains in the hands of the exploiters, and if their representatives sit on and control the boards of the nationalized industries, which continue to be run on the basis of exploiting the labor of one class for the profit of another class, then nationalization is not socialism.
+Socialist nationalization can come into being only when the public power, the state, is in the hands of the workers.